ARCHER2-HPC/archer2-docs/index.rst

 ARCHER2 User Documentation
 ==========================

-This is a location for drafting ARCHER2 documentation.
+This is a location for drafting ARCHER2 documentation and to test deployment.

 .. toctree::
    :maxdepth: 2